xcomponent/appcontrol-documentation/docs/Documentation/agents.md

 ## ENTERPRISE LINUX (EL8)

-To install XComponent� AppControl Agent under EL8, untar the following [file](https://github.com/xcomponent/appcontrol-documentation/releases/download/1.0/xcagent_el8_1_0.tar) into an installation directory (Tarball file).
+To install XComponent AppControl Agent under EL8, untar the following [file](https://github.com/xcomponent/appcontrol-documentation/releases/download/1.0/xcagent_el8_1_0.tar) into an installation directory (Tarball file).
 The configuration file (** config.dat **) is located in the same directory.
 Refer to the agent configuration section to customize the configuration.